-Pursuant to Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101"), entering into the letter agreement with Western is a "related party transaction" as Joaquin Merino, Emerita's President and a member of Emerita's board, is a significant shareholder of Western and a Director.
-Also, Gregory Duras, Emerita's Chief Financial Officer is Western's Chief Executive Officer and a Director.
+Pursuant to Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101"), entering into the letter agreement with Western is a "related party transaction" as Gregory Duras, Emerita's Chief Financial Officer is Western's Chief Executive Officer and a Director.
 The Company is exempt from the requirements to obtain a formal valuation or minority shareholder approval in connection with the transactions contemplated by the PPA by virtue of sections 5.5(b) and 5.7(e), respectively, of MI 61-101.
 The letter agreement with Western was considered and unanimously approved by the board of directors of the Company.
 Mr. Merino abstained from voting on this matter.
-The alternative for the Company to not pursuing this transaction with Western would be to divest itself of the Sierra Alta project for no consideration.
+The alternative for the Company to not pursuing this transaction with Western would have been to divest itself of the Sierra Alta project for no consideration.